VOLTTRON/volttron-docker/README.md

 $ docker-compose down
 ```

-For Volttron instances using ZMQ message bus:
-* Set the master username and password on the Volttron Central Admin page at `http://0.0.0.0:8080/index.html`
-* To log in to Volttron Central, open a browser and login to the Volttron web interface: `http://0.0.0.0:8080/vc/index.html`

-For Volttron instances using RMQ message bus:
-* Set the master username and password on the Volttron Central Admin page at `https://0.0.0.0:8443/index.html`
+* Set the master username and password on the Volttron Central Admin page at `https://172.28.5.1:8443/index.html`
-* To log in to Volttron Central, open a browser and login to the Volttron web interface: `https://0.0.0.0:8443/vc/index.html`
+* To log in to Volttron Central, open a browser and login to the Volttron web interface: `https://172.28.5.1:8443/vc/index.html`

 ## Docker